Jojodicus/calunite/README.md

       PROD_ID: CalUnite            # RFC 5545 PRODID, who created the calendar
       CONTENT_DIR: /wwwdata        # directory from which the files are served, no change needed in most cases
       FILE_NAVIGATION: false       # generate an index.html for directories to allow for navigation
+      DOT_PRIVATE: true            # if files prefixed with a dot (.) should not be served, only applicable when FILE_NAVIGATION is false
       ADDR: 0.0.0.0                # address to bind to
       PORT: 8080                   # port to expose
 ```